Table of Contents

 The Three Most Common CRE Valuation Methods

-Below is an overview of the three most commonly used CRE valuation techniques.
-Neither technique is better or worse than the others—it simply depends on the circumstances and what data is available (market or property-specific).
+Below is an overview of the three most popular techniques for valuing commercial real estate.
+Neither technique is better or worse than the others.
+It simply depends on the circumstances and what data is available (market or property-specific).
 In practice, most appraisers will try to utilize some combination of the methods below when estimating how much a commercial real estate asset is worth.

 The Cost Approach